FatherDivine/Powershell-Scripts-Public/FOG Snapins/PowerShell Module Pusher/README.md

 ## About <a name = "about"></a>

 Installs the latest version of the following PowerShell Modules:
-Logging-Functions
+Logging-Functions,
-Invoke-WUInstall
+Invoke-WUInstall,
-Invoke-QuickFix
+Invoke-QuickFix,
-Javier Squid Proxy (Enable/Disable-Proxy)
+& Javier Squid Proxy (Enable/Disable-Proxy)

 ## Getting Started <a name = "getting_started"></a>